Skip to main content

 • Actively dismantle barriers to participation for everyone

-• Continually build UMMA’s intercultural understanding and anti-racist practice
+• Continually build UMMA’s intercultural understanding

-• Amplify BIPOC voices and under-told stories
+• Amplify a broad range of voices and under-told stories

 • Make UMMA’s collection accessible for all, both in-person and online